flyingwolfz/CCNN-CGH/README.md

 ## 4.Tips

-- 1, It is greatly recommended to use our zero-padding version directly.
-Because of better quality and easier experiment.
+- 1, It is greatly recommended to use zero-padding version directly because of better quality and easier experiment.
+However, more GPU memory is required.

 - 2, Try larger CCNN according to your GPU ability.
 Although more GPU memory is needed, more DS/US layers and more init channels will bring better quality easily.

-- 3, CCNN-CGH V1.5 is a reorganized version, and some issues are fixed.